robertg/tankgl/README.md

 ### Testing

-watches for file changes and reruns tests each time
+watches for file changes and reruns tests and build each time
 ```bash
   $ grunt watch
 ```